gvwilson/thirdbit/fiction/maddy-roo/index.md

 Goodbye."

 "Wait!"
-Sindy hurried over to a console like the one that Patience had used and began pressing buttons one after another.
+Sindy hurried over to a console like the one that Patient had used and began pressing buttons one after another.

 "Stop!
 Sindy, don't!"